cannlytics/cannlytics/data/archive/cannabis_licenses/README.md

 ### Data Fields

-Below is a non-exhaustive list of fields, used to standardize the various data that are encountered, that you may expect encounter in the parsed COA data.
+Below is a non-exhaustive list of fields, used to standardize the various data that are encountered, that you may expect to find for each observation.

 | Field | Example | Description |
 |-------|-----|-------------|